Invertisment/tetris-wannabee/README.md

 # Clojure tetris
 Compiles to JavaScript.
-Playable on browser and control with keyboard.
+Playable on browser and controllable with keyboard.

 Playable on https://invertisment.github.io/tetris-wannabee/